 &lt;sup>1 Departments of Urology, Radiology, Cardiology, and Pediatrics, The Cleveland Clinic Foundation.
 Submitted for publication Aug 1985; accepted Dec 1985.
 Matthew Passalacqua is a medical student at Ohio University.
-The opinions expressed herein are those of the authors and not necessarily those of the United States Air Force.
+The opinions expressed herein are those of the authors and not necessarily those of the United States Air Force. pa and adolescents with various clinical problems is the subject of this report.

 Table.
-Renal IV-DSA studies in 24 patients ≤19 years old
+Renal IV-DSA studies in 24 patients ≤19 vears old